Unruh effect

-The Unruh effect (also known as the Fulling–Davies–Unruh effect) is a kinematic prediction of quantum field theory that an accelerating observer will observe a thermal bath, like blackbody radiation, whereas an inertial observer would observe none.
-In other words, the background appears to be warm from an accelerating reference frame; in layman's terms, an accelerating thermometer (like one being waved around) in empty space, removing any other contribution to its temperature, will record a non-zero temperature, just from its acceleration.
+The Unruh effect (also known as the Fulling–Davies–Unruh effect) is a theoretical prediction in quantum field theory that an observer who is uniformly accelerating through empty space will perceive a thermal bath.
+This means that even in the absence of any external heat sources, an accelerating observer will detect particles and experience a temperature.
+In contrast, an inertial observer in the same region of spacetime would observe no temperature.

+In other words, the background appears to be warm from an accelerating reference frame.
+In layman's terms, an accelerating thermometer in empty space (like one being waved around), without any other contribution to its temperature, will record a non-zero temperature, just from its acceleration.
 Heuristically, for a uniformly accelerating observer, the ground state of an inertial observer is seen as a mixed state in thermodynamic equilibrium with a non-zero temperature bath.

 The Unruh effect was first described by Stephen Fulling in 1973, Paul Davies in 1975 and W. G. Unruh in 1976.
 It is currently not clear whether the Unruh effect has actually been observed, since the claimed observations are disputed.
 There is also some doubt about whether the Unruh effect implies the existence of Unruh radiation.